 In a healthy menstruating woman, estrogen is the main hormone released for the first 10-12 days after earlier menstrual cycle.
 Ovulation then signals the body to secrete progesterone, which happens for the next 12 or so days.
 When there’s no pregnancy, the levels of progesterone and estrogen will drop at around day 28 and menstruation starts.

 However, if there is no ovulation, progesterone won’t be produced during the month.
 This is called an ‘annovulatory cycle’ and is a typical occurrence for women in their perimenopause or pre menopause phase.
 Without ovulation and progesterone production, she then has an excess amount of estrogen, insufficient progesterone and certainly many symptoms of perimenopause and menopause start to occur.
 In addition, when a woman has had a hysterectomy or other typical surgeries, she would experience surgical or premature menopause which means she no longer produces progesterone.

 And finally when the ovulation stops to occur at menopause and post menopause stage, progesterone levels go down to almost zero.
 While, estrogen is still being produced, causing hormone imbalance thus inducing many perimenopause and menopause symptoms.
 Apart from the difficulties caused by missed ovulations or hysterectomy, excess estrogen is also gained from other sources like contraception drugs, household chemicals and pesticides, foods that have been sprayed and construction fabrics used in homes.

 The hormone imbalance condition of excess estrogen in the body is often referred as “estrogen dominance”.
 Symptoms of estrogen dominance include low sex drive, bloating and weight gain, headaches, mood swings, irregular periods and heavy bleeding.
+Also, hormone imbalance is often linked to hair loss after menopause.
 If unopposed estrogen in the female adult rises outside the scope of what is healthy and worth having, you will surely suffer some symptoms of perimenopause and menopause.
 On the other hand, when your estrogen and progesterone hormones are well-balanced, you won’t experience too much of menopause and perimenopause symptoms as you feel alert, energetic and ready to take on the challenges of daily life.